- Search The Registry

 - My Account

 *Dr. Yvonne Walker-Taylor was born on this date in 1916.
-She was an African American educator and administrator.
+She was a Black educator and administrator.

 A native of Chelsea, Massachusetts, Yvonne Walker was the daughter of Dougal Ormonde Beaconfield Walker and Eva Emma Revallion.
 She attended public schools in Chelsea, Massachusetts, and Cleveland, Ohio.
 She earned degrees from Wilberforce University, Boston University, and the University of Kansas.
 For over 34 years, she served Wilberforce in various capacities, including Professor of French and English in the Academy; Instructor of English; Administrative Assistant to the President, Chair of the Teacher Education Division; Assistant Academic Dean; Dean of Instruction; Academic Dean, Vice President for Academic Affairs; and Provost.

 Her professional memberships included the Board of Directors of the National Commission on Cooperative Education (1977-88); United Way; Greene Oaks Health Center, Xenia, Ohio; National Afro-American Museum and Cultural Center's Planning Council, elected chair in 1985.
 First President to the Greene County American Heart Association, 1989-93; Golden Soror of Alpha Kappa Alpha Sorority; Advisor to Zeta Chapter, 1989-91; member of Links, Inc., 1959-92, served as president.
 She was a member of the Greene County Violence Prevention Board of Trustees; member of the planning council of the National Black Religion Conference and many more.

 In 1993, Dr. Taylor was honored with the N.A.F.E.O.
 "Distinguished Alumna Award".
 She was appointed Distinguished Presidential Professor of Education in 1990 where she supervised student teachers and planning workshops until 1996.
 Later that year the Board of Trustees of Payne Theological Seminary selected her as one of the interim administrative team members.
 Dr. Taylor was the first woman ever elected to the Judicial Council of the African Methodist Episcopal Church.
 Professional memberships are too numerous to list.